pinggit/pinggit.github.com/_posts/2013-12-22-real-bad-work-flow.markdown

 how come I ended up with 7 more issues to work on ? the worst part is, I've been crazily worked for a while and what's the done job?

 this is a full 瞎折腾.
-I really need to stop this kind of `hell of troubleshooting circle`. focus on one issue a time , prioritize, get the initial issue#0 resloved and don't go too far beyond at one time.  that's it.
+I think I wasted a lot of my time/life on these kind of circle in my work and really need to stop this type of `hell of troubleshooting circle`. better prioritize prior the work, just focus on one issue a time , get the initial issue#0 resloved and don't go too far beyond at go.  that's it.